clarkm/dupepad/README.md

 and also references to keyremap4macbook syntax here too

-**note: github pages are in the gh-pages branch!
+**note: github pages are in the gh-pages branch - "git checkout gh-pages"!